lucemia/slides/slides/micropipeline.md

         v = yield AddOne(number)
         yield AddOne(v)
 ```
-___Easy to see the dependency, no extra flow controller, and require method___
+___Easy to see the dependency, no extra flow controller, and no extra `require` method___

 ### Why django?
 Because GliaCloud love django!!

+All majoy system is based on django.

-django-P use django nice ORM to store the task and the dependency between tasks.
+django-P uses django nice ORM to store the task and the dependency between tasks.

 ## Design
+simply 5 models

 * Pipeline
 * Slot
 * Barrier